Kinetic particle simulations in a global toroidal geometry: Field aligned mesh for fluctuating quantities

 where $\psi_0$ is not necessarily equal to the poloidal flux value at the magnetic axis.
 The poloidal flux of each field line for the simulation mesh in the core region is:

 where $i_{core}\in[1,N_{core}]$.

-Similarly, the field line number in the private region $N_{private}$ is calculated as:
+Similarly, the field line number in the private region (i.e., the space/dome below separatrix X-point, which has no connection of flux lines with main plasma) $N_{private}$ is calculated as:

-where $\psi_{pmax}$ is the poloidal flux of the innermost flux surface in the private region, and $Z_0$ is the minimum value in $Z$ direction.
-The poloidal flux of the innermost grids in the private region $\psi_{p0}$ can be determined as:
+where $\psi_{pmax}$ is the poloidal flux at the innermost flux surface in the private region, and $Z_0$ is the minimum value in $Z$ direction.
+The poloidal flux at the innermost grids in the private region $\psi_{p0}$ can be determined as:

 where $\psi_{p0}$ is not necessarily equal to $\psi_{pmax}$.
-The poloidal flux of each field line for the simulation mesh in the private region is:
+The poloidal flux at each field line of the simulation mesh in the private region is:

 where $i_{private}\in[1,N_{private}]$.